rouzinho/2Dto1DField/README.md

 I suggest reading about how to create a plugin in Cedar first, it will greatly help to understand how it works : https://cedar.ini.rub.de/tutorials/writing_custom_code_for_cedar/

-The code was tested with cedar and the iCub Simulator
 ### Installing

 First clone the repository :